Agreement between you and Rocket Lawyer

 You are not permitted to assign, transfer or otherwise dispose of your rights or obligations under the contract.

-Rocket Lawyer is not regulated by the Solicitors Regulation Authority (SRA) but the solicitors and other legal professionals who we employ or engage to provide you with the Services are.
+Rocket Lawyer is not regulated by the Solicitors Regulation Authority (SRA) but the solicitors who we employ or engage to provide you with the Services are.
 Each of our solicitors holds a current practising certificate and follows the SRA Standards and Regulations available here: https://www.sra.org.uk/solicitors/standards-regulations/

-We’re here only on email and telephone from 9:30am to 5pm, Monday to Friday - excluding bank holidays (Business Hours).
+You can email us at email@example.com from 9:30am to 5pm, Monday to Friday - excluding bank holidays (Business Hours).

 We will provide you with the legal services set out below.